rasor/rasor.github.io/content/2018/2018-04-15-OpenShift.md

 ### What is in the box?

+Fig 1.
 When you run the box there will be a REST API enabling you to manage the box
 [![OpenShift access and control](https://cdn.levvel.io/blog_content/James+Buckett+Differences+Article/Differences2.png)](https://www.levvel.io/our-ideas/differences-between-kubernetes-and-openshift)

+Fig 2.
 Your code (in docker containers) will be deployed to Kubernetes Pods inside the box
 [![OpenShift project (Namespace)](https://cdn.levvel.io/blog_content/James+Buckett+Differences+Article/Differences1.png)](https://www.levvel.io/our-ideas/differences-between-kubernetes-and-openshift)

+Fig 3.
 RedHats own picture of OpenShift runtime environment looks like this:
 [![OpenShift runtime environment](https://blog.openshift.com/wp-content/uploads/arch-diagram.png)](https://blog.openshift.com/openshift-enterprise-3-evolving-paas-future/)

 ## Installation